• Skip to primary navigation

 It's that first job that can set the stage for the rest of their life and provide much needed experience for their career.
 It can also set the scale for how much they will earn over their lifetime.
 Settling for a low salary or choosing not to negotiate can cost workers thousands of dollars over the course of their career.
 Yet, it seems that the majority of new graduates aren't negotiating and potentially leaving money on the table.

 A recent survey by NerdWallet and Looksharp states that only 38% of new graduates negotiated with their employers after receiving an employment offer.
+In an analysis done by Linda Babcock of Carnegie Melon University, that could add up to $1.5 million in lost lifetime earnings.

 That means that more than half of new graduates aren't negotiating and are just accepting the salary given to them.